 charles jeffrey loverboy and the importance of doing things your own way

-In three short years, Charles Jeffrey and his Loverboy cohorts have exploded onto the London fashion scene in a tirade of paint, tailoring and glorious DIY.
-As Tim Walker shoots behind-the-scenes at his autumn/winter 17 show, we meet the inimitable...
+In three short years, Charles Jeffrey and his Loverboy cohorts have exploded onto the London fashion scene in a tirade of paint, tailoring, and glorious DIY.
+As Tim Walker shoots behind-the-scenes at his fall/winter 17 show, we meet the inimitable...

 Harry Charlesworth and Charles Jeffrey